 The pandemic made an immediate shift necessary.
 Nearly overnight, academic employees had to transform to a culture of virtual collaboration.
 Employers at higher education institutions can continue to use this opportunity to enhance their workplace culture by tapping into educator and staff skillsets, regardless of where they’re located.
 Employees can now interact, exchange ideas, and drive progress in innovative ways, including by strengthening relationships among colleagues and across academic institutions.

-A SHRM study found two out of three organisations reported keeping employee morale up to be difficult during the pandemic, and one-third said maintaining company culture was a challenge.
+A SHRM study found two out of three organizations reported keeping employee morale up to be difficult during the pandemic, and one-third said maintaining company culture was a challenge.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.